inventree/InvenTree/docs/docs/extend/plugins/test.md

 ## Unit Tests
 For complicated plugins it makes sense to add unit tests to your code.
 InvenTree offers a framework for testing.
 Please refer to [Unit Tests](../../develop/contributing.md) for more information.

+### Prerequisites
+For plugin testing the following environmant variables must be set:

+- INVENTREE_PLUGINS_ENABLED: True
+This will add external plugins to the registry.
+Otherwise they are not found by the tests.

+- INVENTREE_PLUGIN_TESTING: True
+This enables testing of plugins.

+- INVENTREE_PLUGIN_TESTING_SETUP: True

+### Test programm

-A file called test_pluginname.py should be added to the plugin
+A file called test_plugin_name.py should be added to the plugin directory.
+It can have the following structure:
-directory:

 ```
 # Basic unit tests for the plugin
 from InvenTree.unit_test import InvenTreeTestCase

 class TestMyPlugin(InvenTreeTestCase):
     def test_my_function(self):
         do some work here...